asingh-dlt/ai_screener/README.md

 Ollama: Download from ollama.com

-Once Ollama is installed, open your terminal and download the model:
+Once Ollama is installed, open your terminal and download the model: ollama pull gemma3:4b

-Bash
-ollama pull gemma3:4b
 2. Install Dependencies
-Open your terminal in the project folder and run the following command to install all necessary Python libraries:
+Open your terminal in the project folder and run the following command to install all necessary Python libraries: pip install streamlit pymupdf ollama pandas

-Bash
-pip install streamlit pymupdf ollama pandas
 What these do:
 streamlit: The web interface framework.
 pymupdf: Extracts text from PDF resumes.
 ollama: Connects the app to your local Gemma 3 model.
 pandas: Handles the data tables in the dashboard.

 3. How to Run the Project
 Start the Ollama Service: Ensure the Ollama app is running in your system tray or background.

-Launch the Dashboard: Navigate to your project directory in the terminal and run:
+Launch the Dashboard: Navigate to your project directory in the terminal and run: in terminal enter: streamlit run app.py

-Bash
-streamlit run app.py
 Access the App: Your default web browser will open a new tab at: http://localhost:8501

-4. Step-by-Step Usage
+5. Step-by-Step Usage
 Tab 1 (Create New Job): Enter a Job ID and paste your Job Description.
 Click "Save".

 Tab 2 (Screening Room): Select the Job ID you just created.
 Drag and drop your PDF resumes into the uploader.
 Click "Start Screening".